brianburton/fudoku/README.md

 ## How it works

-The main program accepts the name of a file containing a puzzle to tbe solved.
+The main program accepts the name of a file containing a puzzle to be solved.
 The puzzle file is simply a text file containing 81 characters.
-Each character contains the known value in ever cell.
+Each character contains the known value in each cell.
 This can be either a digit (1-9) or a place holder (period or 0).
 Newlines can optionally be used to separate rows of the puzzle.